wallymathieu/Siffrorna-trehundratrettiotvaa/text.en.md

 He stands next to a door bolted with a lock.
 \- Do you know how to open it?
 I enter the number three hundred sixty-two followed by a zero.
-362 is the only number I can think of right now, the brain is empty also.
-The red LED that flashes every time I've turned into a figure, goes out and starts to turn green.
+362 is the only number I can think of right now, my brain feels empty.
+The red LED, that flashed for every key stroke, turns green.

-Inside the room there is a desk in wood with metal legs.
-Along the walls are the wide metal shelves where TV screens are lined up.
-I also see some different oscilloscope.
-The housings have a whitish hue.
+Inside the room is a desk of wood with metal legs.
+Along the walls are the wide metal shelves with TV screens lined up.
+I also see some different oscilloscopes.
+Housing with a whitish hue.

 There are wires and cables all over the room, becoming gordian knots here and there.
 The cords have a variety of thicknesses, but the colors are repeated in certain patterns: yellow, blue, red, black, and green.

 Everything is turned off.
 At the door is a control cabinet with a lot of smaller switches.
-The air is bothersome dry.
+The air is bothersomelly dry.
 Beside each switch is a laminated description of its function.

 I press the main power switch.
-The room is filled with a high-pitched and annoying sounds.
+The room is filled with high-pitched and annoying sounds.
 It is a hypnotic humming sound.
-The feeling that it is too dry, spreading down into your stomach.
-A new sound: Metal over short intervals scraped when the ventilation fans in the far wall starts.
-They bring a racket to sound the carpet in the room.
+The feeling that it is too dry is spreading down into the stomach.
+A new sound: Metal scraping during short intervals when the ventilation fans on the far wall starts.
+They bring a racket of sounds that carpets the room.

 \- What is this?